The Ultimate Guide To Donor Acquisition With Salesforce NPSP To Help You Boost Your FundraisingLast Updated on

-That’s why in today’s blog post, we’re going to cover exactly Salesforce NPSP helps non-profits with their fundraising initiatives.
+That’s why in today’s blog post, we’re going to cover how exactly Salesforce NPSP helps non-profits with their fundraising initiatives.

-We’re going to discuss how to use it to identify, qualify and cultivate new donors.
+We’re going to discuss how to use it to identify, qualify, and cultivate new donors.

 Our goal today is to help you discover how Salesforce NPSP can help you with donor prospecting.

-This means – identifying, qualifying and cultivating potential new donors or identifying current donors that have the capacity to give more.
+This means identifying, qualifying, and cultivating potential new donors or identifying current donors that have the capacity to give more.

-So this blog post has been written with nonprofit development professionals in mind.
+This blog post has been written with nonprofit development professionals in mind.